1-Lefschetz contact solvmanifolds: The 1-Lefschetz condition on contact solvmanifolds

 The vertical arrows correspond with the maps in Lemma \ref{lemma: H1(h) and H1(g) are isomorphic} and in Lemma \ref{lemma: we are almost done}, and both are isomorphisms.
 Therefore, $L$ is an isomorphism if and only if $\mathrm{Lef}$ is an isomorphism.
 The main result of this section has just been established. \begin{theorem} $(\g,\eta)$ is $1$-Lefschetz if and only if $(\h,\omega)$ is $1$-Lefschetz. \end{theorem}

 \begin{remark} Let $\Gamma \backslash G$ be a solvmanifold endowed with an invariant contact form $\eta$, and whose corresponding Lie algebra $\g$ has nontrivial center.
 If further $H^*(\g) \cong H^*(\Gamma \backslash G)$, a condition fulfilled under the conditions of Proposition \ref{prop: sometimes it is an isomorphism}, then Theorem \ref{thm: main, i guess} extends to the geometric setting in a natural way.
 When the cohomology of $\Gamma \backslash G$ is \textit{not} given by invariant forms, and if further the contact Lie algebra $(\g,\eta)$ fails to be $1$-Lefschetz, then Proposition \ref{prop: there is always an injection} can be used to argue that $\Gamma \backslash G$ is not $1$-Lefschetz. \end{remark} \begin{remark} In the unimodular case, $\omega$ is a non-exact form on $\h$ while its pullback to $\g$ is exact.
 The proof of Lemma \ref{lemma: 2-cohomologia} below implies that actually $H^2(\g) \cong H^2(\h)/\R\omega$.
-This gives a clue that the relation between $H^k(\g)$ and $H^k(\h)$ for $2 \leq k \leq n$ is not straightforward, and so any analogue of Theorem \ref{thm: odd benson-gordon} for higher cohomology degrees must be found through other means. \end{remark}
+This gives a clue that the relation between $H^k(\g)$ and $H^k(\h)$ for $2 \leq k \leq n$ is not straightforward. \end{remark}